 - The Skaa in Mistborn: The Original Trilogy are a Slave Race who make up most of the population, live in slums, and are regularly abused if not casually murdered by the nobility, who regard them as subhuman.

 - The Terahnee, seen in the Myst tie-in novel The Book of D'ni, take the cake for pointless malice.
 They're the descendants of the Ronay, who invented the ability to create Portal Books to any imaginable world.
 With this capability, they have unlimited access to land and resources, and indeed among their own kind even the very poor live in huge mansions, control land the size of a small country, barely work and spend most of their time in pursuit of the arts or playing extravagant games.
 However, the Terahnee decided that, with unlimited access to natural resources, the power source of their civilization should be slave labor.
 Because they see themselves as superior to other races, they enslave them and force them to work in backbreaking labor until death, while being carefully trained to never make a sound or be seen by their masters.
+In fact, the Terahnee consider themselves so superior to others that they're psychologically conditioned not to see other races.
+When a Terahnee first encounters the D'Ni the first thing he asks is: "Can I see you?".

 - The Time Machine is one of the Trope Codifiers: in the distant future humanity has split into two groups, the Eloi (childlike humanoids who live an idyllic life on the lush surface and are the descendants of the rich) and the Morlocks (bestial people who dwell Beneath the Earth, provide food and clothes for the Eloi, and who are the descendants of laborers who were forced to remain there).
 The twist is that the Morlocks (at least by now) aren't a Slave Race, they're raising the Eloi as their cattle.

 - Warhammer 40,000: Hive cities are homes to millions if not billions of people, who are richer the further up you go.
 Since hives are often the only habitable places on a Death World, the richest live in the upper atmosphere that's actually breathable, while the poorest have to fight off mutants, giant spiders and each other, feeding off the waste that gets dumped from higher strata.
-Unsurprisingly, the Imperial Guard recruits heavily from the scavenger population, since surviving to adulthood is no easy feat (and often have other useful skills, like scrounging or a highly-developped sense of 3D direction).
+Unsurprisingly, the Imperial Guard recruits heavily from the scavenger population, since surviving to adulthood is no easy feat (and often develops other useful skills, like scrounging or a highly-developed sense of 3D direction).

 - The Kingdom of Zeal, occupying the era of 12,000 BC in Chrono Trigger, has a populace of elites inhabiting Floating Continents festooned with Crystal Spires and Togas, and use their powerful magic to make an easy life, while the "earthbound" without magic are forced to wear rags and live in caves.
 Things used to be more fair, until Queen Zeal rose to power and rearranged society around the worship of magic and its ultimate source, Lavos.
 They got their comeuppance, though: trying to use Lavos as a power source proved not to be a good idea and Zeal was sent crashing into the ocean (though the Queen got away physically unscathed and continued worshiping Lavos).